jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 # A Brief Introduction to Clojure.Spec

 Clojure is a dynamic programming language.
-Some programmers prefer languages with static typing. `clojure.spec` (spec is short for specification) is a powerful library that adds static-type-like functionality, and it overdelivers.
+Some programmers prefer languages with static typing. `clojure.spec` is a powerful library that adds static-type-like functionality, and it overdelivers.

 `clojure.spec` allows programmers to: